 - On a prepay meter?
 You'll know if you've got one – you'll always need spare change lying around to heat the place, and you definitely haven't got the cheapest deal.
 To save, first try switching to a 'credit meter'.
 If you can't, do a comparison to find the cheapest prepay provider and you could save £100s.
 See the Prepaid Gas & Elec guide.

-Secondly, instead of buying tickets for the whole journey, bizarrely, buying separate tickets for its constituent parts can slash the price, even though you're on exactly the same train.
+Another trick is 'split ticketing'.
+Instead of buying tickets for the whole train journey, bizarrely, buying tickets for its constituent parts separately can slash the price – even though you're travelling on exactly the same train.

 Our revolutionary TicketySplit tool helps you do this.
 Tell it your journey, and it'll tell you where to split and the saving.
 This unique tool splits advance tickets as well as on-the-day tickets – often where the supersonic savings are.
 See Split Ticketing tips for a full how-to.